 Paddling gloves, or paddle grips, are also nice to have ($10).
 And it’s a good idea to purchase a kayak cart so you can wheel your yak from the car (or campsite) to your launch point.
 Balloon wheels are best for the beach.
 (From $50 to $150)

 If you have the right boat but not the right seat, talk to your dealer about upgrading.
 Seats and back pads come in all sizes and shapes, and having a comfortable seat makes all the difference after an hour or two in your boat. ($25 to $125)

 Helmets are a smart idea in surf and whitewater, where you can get thrown from your yak head first into rocks, hard sand and coral on the bottom. ($50-$200)

 If you add accessories to your deck, such as rod holders or cleats, remember that these are obstructions that will interfere with your movement.
 And they can cause injury.
 Flush-mount rod holders are the way to go, and cleats are best left off the boat.

 Where to Buy

-I highly recommend visiting a local, proprietor-owned kayak/canoe dealer, where you can try a variety of kayaks before you buy.
+Visit a local, proprietor-owned kayak/canoe dealer where you can try a variety of kayaks before you buy.
 Almost all dealers have access to water where you can test ride.
 Many have weekend “demo days” at the beach, at the lake or on a river.

-It’s rare to find a high-pressure salesman at a small yak shop.
+It’s rare to find a high-pressure salesman at a mom-and-pop yak shop.
 These guys and gals are paddlers who take their sport seriously, and most are not in the business to get rich.

-Big-box retailers may (or may not!) save you a few dollars, but there is no personal service, and kayaks are very personal watercraft.
+Big-box retailers rarely save you money, and there is no ongoing personal service.
+Kayaks are very personal watercraft.